openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

       openSUSE Booth.
 The team will be in force and will be ready to answer all your questions about openSUSE and give you free LiveDVDs.
 You can also catch them throughout the event giving talks on OBS, Edu-L-Ife, giving general updates about the latest in the openSUSE Project.
-And you won™t want to miss the openSUSE Community Meeting where you get to express your views and support for openSUSE.
+And you wonâ€™t want to miss the openSUSE Community Meeting where you get to express your views and support for openSUSE.

-It™s definitely an event you won™t want to miss, and it™s all happening right there in
+Itâ€™s definitely an event you wonâ€™t want to miss, and itâ€™s all happening right there in
       Porto Alegre.
 So stop by as soon as you can.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/GSoC2011.png)Google Summer of Codeâ–²â–¼